ccerv1/blog/essays/marathon.md

 Watching the marathon is one of those moments that makes you proud to be a New Yorker.
 The whole city shuts down for a half a day and comes out to watch.
 Millions of dollars are raised for charity.
 When the race is over, the party moves from the streets to the bars and afterparties.
 The endorphins are infectious.

 All of this left me with a very strong desire to run the marathon this year, in 2024.
 It wouldn't be the first time I've considered it.
-The problem, however, is that I want to run the marathon for all the wrong reasons.

 ### Why marathons are overrated